What is life insurance and why do you really need it?

 A life insurance policy is a contract between you and an insurance company.
-The basic terms tend to be simple: You make payments – "life insurance premiums" - to the life insurance company; in return, they promise to pay your family or dependents a sum of money if you die.1 This "death benefit" is usually income tax-free.
+The basic terms tend to be simple: You make payments – "life insurance premiums" - to the life insurance company; in return, they promise to pay your family or dependents a lump sum of money if you die.1 This "death benefit" is usually income tax-free.

-If you decide you need life insurance, you should compare the different types of coverage – term life insurance, whole life insurance, universal life insurance – to decide which is best for your needs.
-Then, think about how much coverage you need, so you can start to get and compare life insurance quotes from different companies.
+If you decide you need life insurance, you should consider comparing the different types of coverage – term life insurance, whole life insurance, universal life insurance – to decide which is best for your needs.
+Then, think about how much coverage you may need, so you can start to get and compare life insurance quotes from different companies.
 Finally, you should know how to compare life insurance companies to determine which provides the level of protection, stability, and customer service you want.

 Comparing different types of life insurance policies